← Back to specgit

 specgit server — the GitHub broker

 Authenticates you through the specgit GitHub App, verifies repo access before minting any realtime token, and translates editor actions into commits, branches, pull requests, and merges.
-It keeps no copy of your documents.
+It never keeps a copy of your documents or comments.

 Your GitHub repository — the only source of truth